Bayonne: French Revolution and Empire

 Activity in Bayonne peaked in the 18th century.
 The Chamber of Commerce was founded in 1726.
 Trade with Spain, the Netherlands, the Antilles, the cod fishery off the shores of Newfoundland, and construction sites maintained a high level of activity in the port.

 In 1792, the district of Saint-Esprit (that revolutionaries renamed Port-de-la-Montagne) located on the right bank of the Adour, was separated from the city and renamed Jean-Jacques Rousseau.
 It was reunited with Bayonne on 1 June 1857.
-For 65 years the autonomous commune was part of the department of Landes.
+For 65 years, the autonomous commune was part of the department of Landes.

-In 1808, at the Château of Marracq the act of abdication of the Spanish king Charles IV in favour of Napoleon was signed under the "friendly pressure" of the Emperor.
-In the process the Bayonne Statute was initialed as the first Spanish constitution.
+In 1808, at the Château of Marracq, the act of abdication of the Spanish king Charles IV in favour of Napoleon was signed under the "friendly pressure" of the Emperor.
+In the process, the Bayonne Statute was initialed as the first Spanish constitution.

-Also in 1808 the French Empire imposed on the Duchy of Warsaw the Convention of Bayonne to buy from France the debts owed to it by Prussia.
+Also in 1808, the French Empire imposed on the Duchy of Warsaw the Convention of Bayonne to buy from France the debts owed to it by Prussia.
 The debt, amounting to more than 43 million francs in gold, was bought at a discounted rate of 21 million francs.
-However, although the duchy made its payments in installments to France over a four-year period, Prussia was unable to pay it (due to a very large indemnity it owed to France resulting from Treaties of Tilsit), causing the Polish economy to suffer heavily.
+However, although the duchy made its payments in installments to France over a four-year period, Prussia was unable to pay it (due to a very large indemnity it owed to France resulting from the Treaties of Tilsit), causing the Polish economy to suffer heavily.

 Trade was the wealth of the city in the 18th century but suffered greatly in the 19th century, severely sanctioned by conflict with Spain, its historic trading partner in the region.
 The Siege of Bayonne marked the end of the period with the surrender of the Napoleonic troops of Marshal Jean-de-Dieu Soult who were defeated by the coalition led by Wellington on 5 May 1814.

-19th and 20th Centuries
+19th and 20th centuries

 In 1854, the railway arrived from Paris bringing many tourists eager to enjoy the beaches of Biarritz.
 Bayonne turned instead to the steel industry with the forges of the Adour.
 The Port took on an industrial look but its slow decline seemed inexorable in the 19th century.
 The discovery of the Lacq gas field restored a certain dynamism.